swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 You can see the pipeline running on the **Actions** page.

 You should see a newly created pipeline.
-The pipeline should log into Google Cloud, pull the data from DVC and reproduce the experiment.
+The pipeline should log into Google Cloud, pull the data and cached results from DVC remote storage, and reproduce the experiment.
 If you encounter cache errors, verify that you have pushed all data to DVC with `dvc push`.

 You may have noticed that DVC was able to skip all stages as its cache is up to date.
-It helps you to ensure the experiment can be run (all data and metadata are up to date) and that the experiment can be reproduced (the results are the same).
+This caching mechanism allows the pipeline to validate reproducibility quickly, ensuring the experiment can be run (all data and metadata are up to date) and reproduced (the results are the same) without requiring the full computational resources needed for training from scratch.

+!!! info "Understanding GitHub Actions for ML Workloads"

+    The `dvc repro --pull` command in this pipeline is designed to verify reproducibility by checking cached results, not to train models from scratch.

+    GitHub Actions standard runners (2 CPU cores, 6-hour maximum job runtime, no GPU acceleration) are sufficient for reproducing cached DVC experiments, running tests and validation, and checking that your pipeline configuration is correct.
+    However, these resources are not adequate for actual ML training: training large models, running GPU workloads, or executing jobs exceeding 6 hours.

+    In later chapters, you'll learn to overcome these limitations by using self-hosted runners on powerful cloud infrastructure with GPU support.

 This chapter is done, you can check the summary.